dvamossy/EmTract/README.md

 #### Modes
 Our tool can be run in 2 execution modes.

-Interactive mode will allow the user to input a tweet and evaluate it in real time.
-This is great for quick exploration of different messages.
+Interactive mode allows the user to input a tweet and evaluate it in real time.
+This is great for exploratory analysis.
 ```commandline
 python3 -m emtract.inference --interactive
 ```

-The other mode is intended for larger predictions.
+The other mode is intended for automating predictions.
 Here an input file must be specified that will be used as the prediction input.
 This file must be a csv or text file with 1 column.
-This column should have the messages to predict with.
+This column should have the messages/text to predict with.
 ```commandline
 python3 -m emtract.inference -i tweets_example.csv -o predictions.csv
 ```

 #### Model types
-We trained our emotion models with 2 tweet datasets.
-One from twitter and another from stocktwits.
+We trained our emotion models with 2 different data sources.
+One from Twitter, and another from StockTwits.
+The Twitter training data comes from [here](https://github.com/sarnthil/unify-emotion-datasets/tree/master/datasets); it is available at data/twitter_emotion.csv.
+The StockTwits training data is explained in the paper.

+In addition to our training data sources, we hand-tagged 10,000 StockTwits messages.
+These are available at data/hand_tagged_sample.parquet.snappy.
+These messages were not included during training any of our models.
+We use this for testing model performance, and alternative emotion packages (notebooks/Alternative Packages.ipynb).

+Our models leverage [GloVe](https://nlp.stanford.edu/projects/glove/) Embeddings with Bidirectional GRU architecture.
+We also have an implementation of [DistilBERT](https://huggingface.co/bhadresh-savani/distilbert-base-uncased-emotion) in notebooks/Alternative Models.ipynb on the Twitter data; which can be easily extended to any other state-of-the-art models.
+We find marginal performance gains on the hand-tagged sample, which comes at the cost of far slower inference.

-As discussed in the paper the stocktwits model has better performance and is used as the default for predictions.
+We found the StockTwits model to perform better on the hand-tagged sample, and therefore it is used as the default for predictions.